eriknyquist/keystroke_transcriber/README.rst

     // Time taken to read the last event from PROGMEM and send it static unsigned long last_event_send_ms = 0u;

-    struct key_event
+    // Holds all information required to replay a single keypress struct key_event
     {
         uint8_t key;